 Monthly Newsletter.
 A monthly newsletter is mailed to all Lakeville seniors age 60 or older.
 The newsletter, Lakeville PONDerings will list all upcoming monthly events, special events, and programs.

 Meals-on-Wheels.
 Home delivered meals are provided for eligible seniors.

 Health Programs.
-The following are provided: Monthly Blood Pressure Clinics, Annual Flu Clinic, Health Screenings, Fitness Classes (Tai Chi, PACE, Line Dancing, Walking Club)
+The following are provided: Monthly Blood Pressure Clinics, Annual Flu Clinic, Health Screenings, Fitness Classes (Tai Chi, Yoga, Healthy Hearts Aerobics Class and Line Dancing)

 Loan Closet.
 Free loan of durable medical equipment.

 Assistance with Fuel Assistance, Food Stamp Applications, Health Care Proxy, File of Life, MBTA Passes, Photo Copies, Notary Public, and more&..

 Activities: Trips, Cards, Games, Pool Table, Intergeneration Programs, Creative Writing, Senior Club Meetings, Arts/Crafts, Parties for Special Occasions, Water Color Paint Classes, Guest Speakers, and a computer lab with one on one computer instruction available, and much more.